tugaep/tugaep/README.md

-- 👋 Hi, I’m @tugaep
-- 👀 I’m interested in HYPERPOP, football, f1, video games and many more
-- 🌱 I’m currently learning phyton and c#
+ I’m interested in HYPERPOP, fashion, f1, video games and many more I’m currently learning phyton and c#
-- 💞️ I’m looking to collaborate on videogames and little projects
-- 📫 How to reach me @tugaep on all platforms and tugaep#2300 on discord
+ I’m looking to collaborate on videogames and little projects How to reach me @tugaep on all platforms and tugaep#2300 on discord

 <!---
 tugaep/tugaep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.